w-omar/git-tutorial/README.md

 # git-tutorial
 Introduction to basic git skills for web development.
-Made to be used by SHPE UF development team.
+Made to be used by SHPE UF web development team.